Dental Bridge Fairfax VA

 - Traditional bridges: This is the most common type of bridge.
 It requires a tooth on both sides of the gap.
 The dentist will create crowns for these teeth to strengthen them.
 A pontic is then placed in between.
 These bridges are typically made of ceramics or porcelain fused to metal.

 - Cantilever bridges: These bridges are used when adjacent teeth are on just one side of the missing teeth.
-These bridges are not too common anymore and can only be done in the front due to forces that can damage the back teeth.
+Getting Cantilever bridges in Fairfax is not too common anymore and can only be done in the front due to forces that can damage the back teeth.